robdodson/Atom-PolymerSnippets/README.md

 ## Install
 Go to `atom > Preferences...` then search for Polymer Snippets in the `Install` tab.

+*Note: Restarting Atom might be required for the snippets to show in the auto-complete menu.*

 ## Compatibility with Emmet
 If you have [Emmet](https://github.com/emmetio/emmet-atom) installed it will clobber the tab completion for HTML snippets.
 You can follow [this workaround](https://github.com/emmetio/emmet-atom/issues/225#issuecomment-82669798) to get Polymer snippets working again.